The first research study and clinical trial on the effects of poi on physical and cognitive function in healthy older adults.

 An assessor-blind randomized controlled trial is underway with 80 healthy adults aged 60 years or older.
 Participants were randomly assigned to either the International Poi group (treatment) or Tai Chi group (control), and took part in 2 lessons a week for one month.
 Physical and cognitive function were measured before and after the lessons.
 The hypothesis being tested is: healthy older adults will experience an improvement in physical and cognitive function following training in either International Poi or Tai Chi, and these improvements will be greater for participants who complete International Poi training.

 Participants’ balance, bimanual coordination, blood pressure, cognitive flexibility, complex attention, composite memory, grip strength, heart rate, lower body strength, manual dexterity, psychomotor speed, psychological well-being, and upper limb range of motion were measured a total of 4 times (twice before and twice after the poi or Tai Chi lessons).
 All tests were safe, non-invasive, and standard means of measuring physical and cognitive function.
 To learn more about the tests, click on the images below.

 Range of motion: upper limb

-Balance was measured with two different tests, the Functional Reach and the Timed Up and Go (TUG).
+Balance was measured with two different tests, the Functional Reach and the Four Stage Balance Test.